selenide/selenide.github.io/_posts/2019-07-08-code-simplicity.md

 ---
 {% include JB/setup %}

-Let's talk about simplicity of code
+Let's talk about simplicity of code.
 Probably all of you are agree that simple code is a good code.
 The problem is that we all understand "simplicity" differently.